What sort of personal information do we usually collect?

 - access and use any of our services through our website and mobile applications.

-We collect data from our website and mobile applications to help us understand which are the most popular items and when the peak usage times are, along with other information that helps us improve the content and make the navigation easier and furthermore some of this information may be used to develop new services or enhance existing services provided to HCF members.
+We collect data from our website and mobile applications to help us understand which are the most popular items and when the peak usage times are, along with other information that helps us improve the content and make the navigation easier.
+Some of this information may be used to develop new services or enhance existing services provided to HCF members.

 Data from mobile applications may include information that you supply to the application as well as location information provided by the device location services, where you have given permission for the application to access these location services.
 This enables us to provide you with useful services such as finding health care providers close to your location.